KowalskiAnalyze/Medicare_Part_B_Spending_Portfolio_Project/sql_walkthrough.md

     YEAR INT DEFAULT 2018 NOT NULL -- Make sure this value matches the name of the table.
 );
 ```
-> **IMPORTANT**: We added a custom YEAR column that does not exist in the original CSV file.
+> **NOTE**: We added a custom YEAR column that does not exist in the original CSV file.
 This allows us to differentiate records by year when we later perform a UNION ALL across multiple year tables.

 Now that we have our **"2018"** table to use as a template, we can save time and create the other table years for our analysis: